HappySpring/Easy_NetCDF/Readme.md

 + varname   [char]: name of the variable (e.g., 'sst' or 'ssh')

-+ dim_name  [cell]: name of dimensions related to the variable spcified above, like {'lon'}, {'lon','lat'}, {'lon', 'lat', 'depth, 'time'}.
++ dim_name  [cell]: name of dimensions related to the variable specified above, like {'lon'}, {'lon','lat'}, {'lon', 'lat', 'depth, 'time'}.
 Dimensions with customed limits must be listed here here.
 Other dimensions are optional.

 + dim_limit [cell]: limits of dimensions in a cell. (e.g., {[-85 -55 ], [-inf inf]}).
 Please provide limits in the same order as they are listed in `dim_name`.